 Santa Rosa Plaza Mall, Santa Rosa

-Santa Rosa's downtown mall, where you can find over 120 specialty and name brand stores: Macy's, Sears, Forever 21, Abercrombie & Fitch, The Disneystore, The Apple Store, Brookstone, Eddie Bauer, Victoria's Secret and many more.
+Santa Rosa's downtown mall, where you can find more than 120 specialty and name brand stores: Macy's, Sears, Forever 21, Abercrombie & Fitch, The Disneystore, The Apple Store, Brookstone, Eddie Bauer, Victoria's Secret, and many more.

 Santa Rosa Plaza, 1071 Santa Rosa Plaza (Fourth Street and Mendocino Avenue), Santa Rosa